 Working on a college or university magazine is a great way to get some writing experience and a reference for future work.
 You’ll be able to get some guidance from an editor and gain experience of both working in a team and on your own.
 If you’re unsure if your college or university has a magazine then try searching your institutions website or asking an advisor.

 *Create your own blog/website

 Creating your own blog or site allows you to produce the content you want.
 Writing my own blog for three years led me to gaining jobs from a range of clients.
 I would suggest sticking to one niche, rather than covering lots of topics.
 Consider what you’re passionate about and what your strengths are.
 You can use these to your advantage and the work you produce can be used as part of your portfolio and job applications.
-It’s super easy to set up your own blog – I’ll be covering it in detail in an upcoming post!
+It’s super easy to set up your own blog – learn how to set up a WordPress blog here

 Internships are a way of gaining experience in both a formal and/or at home setting.
 I would definitely consider each internship with caution as some are full time with just your travel costs reimbursed.
 It might be better to try and find a freelance placement in which you can work from home.
 You can find several internships via indeed and the usual jobsites.